 When final, the schedule will be uploaded to the league website and will be available division by division or club by club.

 * * *

-NOTE: Only you can properly check this schedule.
+NOTE: Only you can thoroughly check this schedule.
 Mistakes will cost you in lost time, disappointed kids, and annoyed parents.
-We need dozens of motivated eyes looking for mistakes.
-It takes a community to create and run a good soccer season.
+We need dozens of good eyes looking for mistakes.
+It takes everyone in a soccer community to run a good league.

 Thanks for reading all the way to here and thanks for your help!